logo

 Every engineer who has used Claude Code or let an agent loose on their repo knows the exact flavor of dread that comes next: a notification pops up, and you are staring at an 800-line diff spanning 14 files, generated in under five minutes.

 The CI pipeline is blindingly green.
 The micro-syntax is flawless.
-But as you start scrolling, the brutal reality of the agentic era hits you: we are now approving code we don't actually understand.
+But as you start scrolling, reality hits you: we are now approving code we don't actually understand.

 Topos was built to break this cycle.
-It discards subjective code review in favor of structural proof.
+Instead of reviewing 60-file diffs line by line, you review structural properties—and how they evolve.
+We've already changed how we write code.
+It's time to change how we review it.
 By parsing programs into their underlying mathematical graphs—control flow, module dependency, and data flow—Topos measures the true cost of a diff.
 It turns vague demands to “clean this up” into concrete, verifiable targets your agents can actually aim for.

 Agents have made code cheap.
 That is useful, but it changes the bottleneck.
 The scarce resource is no longer a first draft of the implementation; it is judgment about whether the draft belongs in the codebase.